 Racking legislation

-The latest Health and Safety guide HSG76 also confirms that inspections must be carried out on a frequent basis, ensuring the system is being properly maintained and repaired where needed.
+The latest Health and Safety guide HSG76 also confirms that inspections must be carried out frequently, ensuring the system is being properly maintained and repaired where needed.

 SEMA guidelines